ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

          tags:
            - foo

 With plays, blocks, the ``role`` keyword, and static imports, Ansible applies tag inheritance, adding the tags you define to every task inside the play, block, role, or imported file.
-However, tag inheritance does *not* apply to dynamic re-use with ``include_role`` and ``include_tasks``.
-With dynamic re-use (includes), the tags you define apply only to the include itself.
+However, tag inheritance does *not* apply to dynamic reuse with ``include_role`` and ``include_tasks``.
+With dynamic reuse (includes), the tags you define apply only to the include itself.
 If you need tag inheritance, use a static import.
 If you cannot use an import because the rest of your playbook uses includes, see :ref:`apply_keyword` for ways to work around this behavior.

 .. _tag_inheritance: